Skip to content

 Method

 To make the spice paste, place the dried chillies in a small bowl, cover with boiling water and set aside for a few minutes.
 Put the ground white peppercorns and coriander seeds into the small bowl of a food processor along with the shallots, garlic, coriander stems, turmeric, coconut cream, soaked chillies and 1 tablespoon of the chilli-soaking liquid.
-Blend to form a smooth purée, scraping down a few times, then set aside.
+Blend to form a smooth purée, scraping down the sides of the bowl a few times.

 Reviews